-ODM may assess ten (10) points when the MCP fails to meet a program requirement that could, as determined by ODM: (1) affect the ability of the MCP to deliver, or a member to access, covered services; (2) place a member at risk for a negative health outcome; or (3) jeopardize the safety and welfare of a member.
+ODM may in its discretion assess ten (10) points for any instance of noncompliance with applicable rules, regulations or contractual requirements that could, as determined by ODM: (1) affect the ability of the MCP to deliver, or a member to access, covered services; (2) place a member at risk for a negative health outcome; or (3) jeopardize the safety and welfare of a member.
 Examples include, but are not limited to, the following:

-- Discrimination among members on the basis of their health status or need for health care services (this includes any practice that would reasonably be expected to encourage termination or discourage selection by individuals whose medical condition indicates probable need for substantial future medical services). - Failure to assist a member in accessing needed services in a timely manner after receiving a request from the member. - Failure to provide medically-necessary Medicaid covered services to members. - Failure to participate in transition of care activities or discharge planning activities. - Failure to process prior authorization requests within the prescribed time frames. - Repeated failure to comply with an open remediation plan or CAP or a CAP closed in the last twelve (12) months. - The imposition of premiums or charges on members that are in excess of the premiums or charges permitted under the Medicaid program. - Misrepresentation or falsification of information that the MCP furnishes to ODM. - Misrepresentation or falsification of information that the MCP furnishes to a member, potential member, or health care provider.

-- Failure to comply with the requirements for physician incentive plans, as set forth in 42 CFR 422.208 and 422.210. - Violation of a care management process as specified in Appendix K.
+- Discrimination among members on the basis of their health status or need for health care services (this includes any practice that would reasonably be expected to encourage termination or discourage selection by individuals whose medical condition indicates probable need for substantial future medical services). - Failure to assist a member in accessing needed services in a timely manner after receiving a request from the member. - Failure to provide medically-necessary Medicaid covered services to members. - Failure to participate in transition of care activities or discharge planning activities. - Failure to process prior authorization requests within the prescribed time frames. - Repeated failure to comply with an open remediation plan or CAP or a CAP closed in the last twelve (12) months. - The imposition of premiums or charges on members that are in excess of the premiums or charges permitted under the Medicaid program. - Misrepresentation or falsification of information that the MCP furnishes to ODM. - Misrepresentation or falsification of information that the MCP furnishes to a member, potential member, or health care provider. - Failure to comply with the requirements for physician incentive plans, as set forth in 42 CFR 422.208 and 422.210. - Violation of a care management process as specified in Appendix K.